Skip to page content

 Follow up

-You may be given a follow-up appointment at the hospital or you will be asked to make an appointment to see your GP.
+You may be given a follow-up appointment at the hospital or you will be asked to make an appointment to see your GP if needed.
+A routine post-operative hospital follow up appointment may not be needed.
+Your surgeon will write to you with any results of investigations carried out at the time of your surgery, such as detailed examination of any tissue removed.

 Going home

-You may still have some discomfort when you leave the hospital but you will be given a supply of pain relief medication.
-This should be taken regularly for the best effect.
-You may also be given laxatives to take home, as minor bowel problems are common after hysterectomy.
+You may still have some discomfort when you leave hospital but you will be given a supply of pain relief medication which you should take regularly for the best effect.
+You may also be given some laxatives to take home as minor bowel problems such as constipation are common after hysterectomy.

-After the surgery you may experience ‘wind pains’, this is due to having medical air inside your abdomen during the operation.
-These pains should stop within a few days.
+After the surgery, you may experience ‘wind pains’ from having medical air inside your abdomen, these should stop within a few days.
 Drinking a small amount of peppermint oil in warm water can help.
-Peppermint oil can be bought in supermarkets and health food shops.
+Peppermint oil can be bought in supermarkets and health shops.

 You may notice some weight gain during the first few weeks following surgery this is because you are less active.
 Hysterectomy itself does not cause weight gain.

-It is advisable not to swim until all the wounds have healed and any vaginal discharge has cleared up.
+It is advisable not to carry out any high impact activities and exercises or lift heavy weights for 6 to 8 weeks, including sexual intercourse.
+Swimming should be avoided until all the external wounds have healed and any vaginal discharge has cleared up.

 When can I go back to work?

-We suggest that you stay off work for 4 to 8 weeks; this will depend on the nature of your job.
-Please discuss this with your consultant or GP.
+We suggest that you stay off work for 4 to 8 weeks; this depends on the nature of your job.
+We are able to give you an initial sick note for 4 weeks but if you need any longer off work, then you will need to see your GP.

 What about my sex life?

-The area at the top of the vagina where the cervix was will have stitches which will need about 6 weeks to heal before intercourse is resumed.
+The area at the top of the vagina where the cervix was, will have dissolvable stitches which will need about 6 to 12 weeks to heal fully before intercourse can be resumed.
 You will tend to know when you feel ready to resume intercourse.
-You should find that there is no alteration in the sensation but there may initially be slight discomfort if you are over enthusiastic.
+You should find that there is no alteration in the sensation but you may at first feel slight discomfort.
 If you experience any pain, please seek advice from your GP.

 When can I drive?

 You should not drive until you feel able to perform an emergency stop comfortably and are not taking regular pain medication.
-This usually means about 6 weeks without driving.
-We recommend that you discuss this with your insurance company.
+This usually means about 6 to 8 weeks without driving.
+We recommend you discuss this with your insurance company.

 Will I need hormone replacement therapy (HRT)?

-HRT will have been discussed with you in the Out-patient Clinic before the surgery.
-Whether HRT is offered to you will depend on whether your ovaries are removed during the surgery and your age.
+HRT will have been discussed with you in the Out-patient Clinic before your surgery.
+Whether or not HRT is offered to you will depend on if your ovaries were removed during the surgery, your age at the time of removal, if you were already postmenopausal and other medical conditions and risk factors.

 • If you have not yet reached the menopause and your ovaries are left in place, there is a possibility that they may stop working at an earlier age than normal.
 If you do develop hot flushes or other menopausal symptoms before the age of 45 you should seek advice from your GP about the possible need for HRT to prevent osteoporosis (premature thinning of the bones).